-North Warwickshire Borough Council is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
-To do this, the Council is responsible for putting in place proper arrangements for the governance of its affairs and enabling the effective exercise of its functions, which includes arrangements for the management of risk.
+The Council is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
+To do this, it puts arrangements in place for the governance of its affairs, which include arrangements for the management of risk.